malthenielsen/Potassium_hotspots/README.md

-# Local changes in potassium ions regulates input integration in active dendrites
+# Local changes in potassium ions regulate input integration in active dendrites

 Figure 1 was primarly generated using the folder "Statistical_potassium_shift".